 Consider typical scenarios where Medical Management Adherence provides a solution:

 Medication Adherence: Kara has been prescribed medication along with its refill, but she doesn’t finish her course and drops it mid-way.
 She does not bother to pick up her refill.
-When a Patient hasn’t followed the Prescription to the ‘T’ then the PBM updates Surescripts with such information and the Surescripts notifies the patient’s Provider by sending across a message through the Surescripts Accelerator.
+When a Patient hasn’t followed the Prescription to the ‘T’ then the PBM updates Surescripts with such information and the Surescripts notifies the patient’s Provider by sending a message through the Surescripts Accelerator.

-High Risk Medication: Lane is a 73 year old elderly patient who has been prescribed a non-benzodiazepine hypnotic medication in his prescription.
+High-Risk Medication: Lane is a 73-year-old elderly patient who has been prescribed a non-benzodiazepine hypnotic medication in his prescription.

 Long-term use of non-benzodiazepine hypnotic medication is not recommended as tolerance and addiction can occur.
 It should be specifically avoided in elderly patients.
-When medications that may turn out to be a high risk for patients, depending upon a Patient’s diagnoses, age and other factors is brought to the notice of the Prescriber through messages sent on Surescripts Accelerator.
+When medications that may turn out to be a high risk for patients, depending upon a Patient’s diagnoses, age and other factors are brought to the notice of the Prescriber through messages sent on Surescripts Accelerator.

-Missing Medication: When a Patient has been prescribed with medications but a medication that is expected to be present based on a Patient’s diagnosis codes is missing in the Rx, or if there is existence of another drug.
+Missing Medication: When a Patient has been prescribed with medications but a medication that is expected to be present based on a Patient’s diagnosis codes is missing in the Rx, or if there is the existence of another drug.

 For example of the message displayed: “ABC Health Plan records indicate this patient may benefit from a statin.
 Please evaluate the use of a statin for a diabetic patient.”